JPLahoda/LinuxCommandImplementations/README.md

 -Check if PID exists
 -Check if stat file fails (is null)
 -Check if stat file can be read
--Check for "Success" error, meaning the cmdline file was empty# LinuxCommandImplementations
+-Check for "Success" error, meaning the cmdline file was empty